 Compassion with Fashion Show Fundraiser

-This is one of our largest annual fundraisers, held at the West Shore Country Club.
-Adoptable animals from our member rescues are featured in a fashion show with models from our local rescue partners and members of the community.
-We always need help staffing the event, gathering donations, dog-sitting the canine models, and setting up the event.
+This is one of CPAA's largest annual fundraisers, held at the Sheraton Harrisburg/Hershey at the end of April or early May.
+Dogs and cats available for adoption are featured in a fashion show showcasing Spring fashions and accessories from local boutiques.
+We always need help staffing the event, gathering donations, and setting up for the event.

-Help CPAA member organizations complete a step in the adoption process by completing home visits.
-You get to meet people interested in adopting an animal and make sure the adoptable animals will be placed in secure and loving homes.
+Rescues need assistance processing adoption applications and conducting home visits to make sure the home and the animal are a good match.
+You get to meet people interested in adopting an animal and make sure the adoptable animals will be placed in secure, loving homes.

 Hounds of Prison Education (HOPE) Program

 The HOPE Program works with the State Correctional Institution at Camp Hill to provide temporary foster care and intensive training for homeless dogs from our network of rescue partners.
 This is a wonderful program that thrives on volunteer support for "Meet and Greet" events in the community, as well as supplemental training exercises for the dogs participating in the program.